 d.
 After a few moments, reconnect the printer to the Mac by plugging the USB cable to the corresponding port.
 Ensure that the USB cable is inserted firmly and in place.
 If the printer begins to print the queued documents, wait for it to complete before proceeding.

 e.
 Try printing again.
-If the issue still persists, follow the next method.
+If the issue persists, follow the next method.

 a.
 Switch the printer off by pressing the Power button until the indicator turns off.

 b.
 Try restarting the printer by powering it on.
 If this does not work, try restarting your router to reset the network.
-Remember to close of all network tasks.
-To restart, simply unplug the router crom the power source and plug it again.
+Remember to close all network tasks.
+To restart, simply unplug the router from the power source and plug it again.

 c.
 Wait for the router to connect to the internet.
 When you notice the indicator turned on, you can proceed to the next step.